 The unit comes with 48 amp & cab models, and Impulse Response capability.
 It comes factory loaded with 70 built in IR emulations, with 130 available slots for user uploaded IR’s, an expression pedal, 240 patches, 68 rhythms, a 5 minute looper, and loads of connectivity.
 This includes 2 FX loops, MIDI in/out, USB audio, and a dedicated headphone socket.

 It appears to be similar to the previous Zoom G5n* and the GCE-3 mini effects unit, as you can still manually tweak effect parameters with real knobs for fast on stage adjustments.
 However, with the G11’s lit switches and colour coded LED, it should be much easier to see what effect type has been chosen, especially on darker stages.
 And unlike the G5n, you can have up to 9 effects in a signal chain, as well as an amp.
 An amp model in the G5n took up 2 of its 9 effect chain slots, so this is a vast improvement.

 Zoom G11 rear panel

-Connectivity includes a USB A port to attach a flash drive and import IR data or update the firmware, and a dedicated USB-C port for connecting to the Zoom’s Guitar Lab software.
+Connectivity includes both USB, so that you can attach a flash drive to import IR data or update the firmware, and a dedicated USB-C port for connecting to the Zoom’s Guitar Lab software.
 This will allow further editing and integration into your system, and it looks simple enough to update and modify with your favourite Impulse Responses.
 There is also mention of iOS integration via Bluetooth, which sounds interesting.